-- You do not have to eat special foods while breastfeeding.
-It's best to try to eat a variety of healthy foods.
-However, you will still make "good" milk even if you do not eat the "right" foods every day. - WIC provides breastfeeding moms a food package of greater value than moms who do not breastfeed.
-Ask your WIC staff about what's included. - Drink enough fluids to satisfy your thirst.
-Drinking a lot of fluids will not make more breastmilk. - Limit coffee, tea, cola, energy drinks, and other drinks with caffeine.
-Too much caffeine may make your baby fussy. - According to the American Academy of Pediatrics, a breastfeeding mom can occasionally have an alcoholic drink.
-You should not drink excessively or regularly because this could harm your baby.
-Alcohol passes into breastmilk; so if you have an alcoholic drink, wait 2 to 3 hours before breastfeeding.
+- It's best to eat a variety of healthy foods, such as fruits, vegetables, whole grains, protein foods, and low fat milk products.
+However, you will still make "good" milk even if you do not eat the "right" foods every day.

+- Drinking a lot of fluids will not make more breastmilk, but be sure to drink enough fluids to satisfy your thirst.

+- Limit coffee, tea, cola, energy drinks, and other drinks with caffeine.
+Too much caffeine may make your baby fussy.

+- According to the American Academy

+of Pediatrics, a breastfeeding mom

+can occasionally have an alcoholic

+drink.
+You should not drink excessively

+or regularly because this could

+harm your baby.
+Alcohol passes into

+breastmilk; so if you have an alcoholic

+drink, wait 2 to 3 hours before

+breastfeeding.

-Talk to your WIC counselor about taking medications, smoking, drinking alcohol, or any other concerns you may have.
+Talk to your WIC counselor about taking medications, smoking, drinking alcohol or any other concerns you may have.